i General legal framework

 Refusal to deal

-One of the first major cases in which the ComCo applied the ‘essential facilities doctrine’ concerned the refusal of an electricity distribution network company with a local monopoly to transport through its network the electricity from a third-party provider to a customer located in the monopolist’s territory.21 In another significant case, the ComCo fined SIX Group 7 million Swiss francs for refusing to supply interface information to other competitors and thus rendering their products incompatible with the SIX card payment terminals.22 In a decision of 2013, the ComCo accepted an amicable settlement between the Secretariat of the ComCo (Secretariat) and Swatch Group, according to which the latter may gradually reduce the supply of third-party customers with mechanical watch movements.23 Swatch Group thereby committed to supply certain minimum amounts per year and to treat all customers equally.
-In 2016, the ComCo fined Swisscom approximately 72 million Swiss francs for having refused to supply certain competitors with broadcasts of live sports for their platforms and for having granted only partial access to a reduced range of sport contents to others.24 An appeal against the ComCo decision is currently pending.
+One of the first major cases in which the ComCo applied the 'essential facilities doctrine' concerned the refusal of an electricity distribution network company with a local monopoly to transport through its network the electricity from a third-party provider to a customer located in the monopolist's territory.20 In another significant case, the ComCo fined SIX Group 7 million Swiss francs for refusing to supply interface information to other competitors and thus rendering their products incompatible with the SIX card payment terminals.21 In a decision of 2013, the ComCo accepted an amicable settlement between the Secretariat and Swatch Group, according to which the latter may gradually reduce the supply of third-party customers with mechanical watch movements.22 Swatch Group thereby committed to supply certain minimum amounts per year and to treat all customers equally.
+In 2016, the ComCo fined Swisscom approximately 72 million Swiss francs for having refused to supply certain competitors with broadcasts of live sports for their platforms and for having granted only partial access to a reduced range of sport contents to others.23 An appeal against the ComCo decision is currently pending.

-Discrimination between trading partners in relation to prices or other conditions of trade may be unlawful under the Cartel Act (Article 7 Paragraph 2 Letter b).
-Rebates can be considered as practices discriminating between trading partners, namely where only bigger customers above a certain turnover threshold may benefit from special (more favourable) agreements.26 In particular, fidelity rebates are illegal if they reward customers for procuring their entire demand from the same dominant undertaking, independently of the actual quantity procured.27 Such rebate systems are considered to impede the market entry of potential competitors since customers are reluctant to switch away from the dominant undertaking granting fidelity rebates.28 Target rebates are also illegal if they are granted under the condition that the customers achieve certain turnover targets set by the dominant undertaking.
+Discrimination between trading partners in relation to prices or other conditions of trade may be unlawful under the Cartel Act (Article 7, Paragraph 2, Letter b).
+Rebates can be considered as practices discriminating between trading partners, namely where only bigger customers above a certain turnover threshold may benefit from special (more favourable) agreements.25 In particular, fidelity rebates are illegal if they reward customers for procuring their entire demand from the same dominant undertaking, independently of the actual quantity procured.26 Such rebate systems are considered to impede the market entry of potential competitors since customers are reluctant to switch away from the dominant undertaking granting fidelity rebates.27 Target rebates are also illegal if they are granted under the condition that the customers achieve certain turnover targets set by the dominant undertaking.
 Their effect is considered to be comparable to the one of fidelity rebates.
 On the other hand, quantitative rebates based on cost efficiencies (e.g., economies of scale) are generally legitimate.

-By a 2014 decision, the ComCo imposed a fine of approximately 1.9 million Swiss francs on the leading Swiss news agency Schweizerische Depeschenagentur (SDA) for offering exclusivity rebates (which were qualified as fidelity rebates) to a certain group of customers.29 The ComCo found that, by granting discounts of 20 per cent to customers who agreed to exclusively subscribe to the news service of SDA (without also being subscribed to the news service of a competitor), SDA had abused its dominant position.
+By a 2014 decision, the ComCo imposed a fine of approximately 1.9 million Swiss francs on the leading Swiss news agency Schweizerische Depeschenagentur (SDA) for offering exclusivity rebates (which were qualified as fidelity rebates) to a certain group of customers.28 The ComCo found that, by granting discounts of 20 per cent to customers who agreed to exclusively subscribe to SDA's news service (without also being subscribed to a competitor news service), SDA had abused its dominant position.
 In the absence of any legitimate business reasons, the exclusivity rebates were considered illegal.

-According to the law, any under-cutting of prices or other conditions directed against a specific competitor may be unlawful (Article 7 Paragraph 2 Letter d of the Cartel Act).
-Such pricing strategies are, however, only illegal if they aim at driving competitors out of the market or preventing new competitors from entering the market (predatory pricing).30 Typically, a dominant undertaking would, in a first step, under-cut prices of competitors until they leave a certain market, and then in a second step re-increase its prices once the competitive pressure has been decreased (or eliminated).
+According to the law, any undercutting of prices or other conditions directed against a specific competitor may be unlawful (Article 7, Paragraph 2, Letter d of the Cartel Act).
+Such pricing strategies are, however, only illegal if they aim at driving competitors out of the market or preventing new competitors from entering the market (predatory pricing).29 Typically, a dominant undertaking would, in a first step, undercut prices of competitors until they leave a certain market, and then in a second step re-increase its prices once the competitive pressure has been decreased (or eliminated).
 In general, the ComCo is likely to infer that prices under average variable costs are aimed at driving competitors out of the market or preventing new competitors to enter the market.
 In contrast, low price strategies pursued by a dominant undertaking in order to access new markets or to sell off outdated products are legitimate business practices that shall not be considered as unlawful.